 Dr. Kow is preoccupied with the Early Modern Studies Society’s Sixth Annual Conference of the Early Modern, so in what could be considered a Kow-d’état, I will be stepping in as a guest contributor on the blog this week.
 I solemnly swear that I shall strive to maintain the standard of pun-ship to which readers have become accustomed.

-Earlier this month (as reported in this article) underwater archaeologists working on one of the most famous pirate shipwrecks of all time, Blackbeard’s Queen Anne’s Revenge, discovered 16 scraps of paper from a text they identified as Edward Cooke’s popular travel journal, “A Voyage to the South Sea, and Round the World, Perform’d in the Years 1708, 1709, 1710 and 1711”.
+Earlier this month, underwater archaeologists working on one of the most famous pirate shipwrecks of all time, Blackbeard’s Queen Anne’s Revenge, discovered 16 scraps of paper from a text they identified as Edward Cooke’s popular travel journal, “A Voyage to the South Sea, and Round the World, Perform’d in the Years 1708, 1709, 1710 and 1711”.
 Travel narratives such as this were extremely popular during this period, when Europeans were venturing further and further abroad and those at home were eager to hear their often outlandish and fictionalised tales of foreign lands.
 This particular text tells of Captain Edward Cooke, second-in-command to Captain Woodes Rogers, as they sailed to the Pacific (called the South Seas because from Europe you had to sail south around Cape Horn to get there) privateering against the Spanish.

 Woodes Rogers, or ‘Woody’ as I affectionately call him, is one of my problematic-historical-boyfriends.
 He was the first Governor of what we now call the Bahamas, scourge of Caribbean piracy and architect of the 1718 proclamation that offered pardons without question to any pirate, which eventually led to the decline of the Golden Age of piracy in the Caribbean.
 Woody also published his travel journal from this same voyage, which I have read and very much recommend, because although he was very uptight he had an excellent and dry sense of humour (ironic for a career seafarer) and survived being shot in the face, which left him with a permanent Billy Joel-esque snarl.
 It was also on this voyage that Woody found and rescued Alexander Selkirk, whose experiences would go on to inspire Daniel Defoe’s Robinson Crusoe.
 There was a lot of drama when this happened because the guy who marooned Selkirk in the first place, William Dampier, was serving as Woody’s pilot!
 Awkward.